Top reasons to hike in the Canadian Rockies

 Book This Adventure

-Discover and enjoy an abundance of breathtaking adventures on this six-day guided hiking trip through the Banff National Park!
-Learn about the indigenous nature and culture of the Canadian Rockies.
-Let your guide take you on some of the best trails this area has to offer — spend your days making friendships with other hikers in the group, and explore the splendid Canadian landscape!
+Discover and enjoy an abundance of breathtaking adventures on this six-day guided hiking trip through the Canadian Rockies!
+Let your guide take you on some of the best trails this area has to offer — spend your days learning about the indigenous cultures, making friendships with other hikers in the group, and exploring the soaring Canadian wilderness!

 Day 1: Banff National Park